 At the end of the terrace starts La Promenade des Gouverneurs, a cliffside stairway leading up to the Citadel.
-The former fell out of our itinerary although I heard only good things about walking up – or, preferably, down – the path.
-The latter was not part of our plans, we only looked at it from outside; it contains a military museum that may be of interest to some.
+I heard only good things about walking up – or, preferably, down – the path.
+The latter contains a military museum that may be of interest to some.

-Basilique Cathedrale Notre-Dame-de-Quebec ♥ boasts a very ornate golden interior and some nice stained-glass windows, but we did not manage to avoid a service taking place inside the church while visiting and therefore did not explore it in full.
-We also stepped inside Holy Trinity Anglican Cathedral which is certainly worth a quick look, as are a couple of other churches in the Upper Town.
+Basilique Cathedrale Notre-Dame-de-Québec ♥ boasts a very ornate golden interior and some nice stained-glass windows.
+The Holy Trinity Anglican Cathedral is worth a quick look, as are a couple of other churches in the Upper Town.

-Museums in Quebec do not rise to worldwide renown but may be worth checking out if your time in town allows.
-Specifically, Musee du Fort ♥ is not really a museum but rather a sound-and-light show illustrating military history of Quebec.
-It is quite well presented and reasonably educational – if you need an introduction to what the city holds with pride you can hardly do better than spend time on the 20-minute show (and even younger children can enjoy the targeted lighting of the diorama).
+Museums in Québec do not rise to worldwide renown but may be worth checking out if your time in town allows.
+Specifically, Musée du Fort ♥ is not really a museum but rather a sound-and-light show illustrating the military history of Québec.
+It is quite well presented and reasonably educational – if you need an introduction to what the city holds with pride you can hardly do better than spend time on the 20-minute show.

-Musee des Ursulines ♥ offers a nice and compact exposition centered on the all-girls school at the convent, whose peak was in 19th century.
+Musée des Ursulines ♥ offers a nice and compact exposition centered on the all-girls school at the convent, whose peak was in the 19th century.
 Visiting here is especially rewarding with teen and preteen daughters although surely any curious mind will find something of interest here.

-Fortifications of Quebec National Historic Site ♥♥ is one of the main attractions in town – and a key part of Quebec’s UNESCO World Heritage designation.
-You can explore the walls and the gates on your own with a good guidebook or you can join the walking tour ♥ that starts on the Dufferin Terrace (inquire at the prominent booth near the entrance to the funicular), takes you by the Citadel, and then proceeds to the walls.
-Our tour-guide had less than perfect command of English and spoke in formulaic cliches.
-Still, it was a good exposure to the history of the walled town, and if we have not been to Musee du Fort before we would have heard quite a lot of stuff for the first time.
-Walking on top of the remaining walls in the latter part of the tour was the undeniable highlight.
+Fortifications of Québec National Historic Site ♥♥ is one of the main attractions in town – and a key part of Québec’s UNESCO World Heritage designation.
+You can explore the walls and the gates on your own with a good guidebook or you can join a walking tour ♥ that starts on the Dufferin Terrace (inquire at the prominent booth near the entrance to the funicular), takes you by the Citadel, and then proceeds to the walls.
+The guide may or may not have a great command of English and may speak in formulaic cliches, but it is nonetheless a good exposure to the history of the walled town; if you visit Musée du Fort prior to the tour, you may hear quite a lot of the same stuff.
+Walking on top of the remaining walls in the latter part of the tour was an undeniable highlight.

 There are many street musicians on the major walking routes and tons of art galleries selling paintings and various crafts.
 A small pedestrian street, Rue du Tresor ♥ is completely given to art sellers, with walls displays of paintings covering both sides of the street end to end.

-Is you are staying overnight in Quebec and the weather is cooperating, make sure that you take a stroll in the Upper Town and commandeer a bench on the Terrace after dark.
+If you are staying overnight in Québec and the weather is cooperating, make sure that you take a stroll in the Upper Town and commandeer a bench on the Terrace after dark.
 It is pretty serene and quite magical.

-Lower Town (Basse-Ville) ♥♥♥ encircles its elevated counterpart on all sides.
-The most popular part of it is Quartier du Petit Champlain ♥♥♥, a few pedestrian streets lined up with galleries, shops and restaurants.
-It has a little bit of Disney-fied “Main Street” artificiality, but it is still quite delightful.
+Lower Town (Basse-Ville) ♥♥ encircles its elevated counterpart on all sides.
+The most popular part of it is Quartier du Petit Champlain ♥♥♥, a small cluster of pedestrian streets lined up with galleries, shops, and restaurants.
+It carries a whiff of a Disney-fied “Main Street” artificiality, but it is still quite delightful.

 If you move between the Upper and Lower towns more than once, you may want to use the funicular on your way up.
-It is very useful and efficient (not free), connecting the Quartier with the Terrace above it.
+It is very useful and efficient (for a fee, of course), connecting the Quartier with the Terrace above it.

-On the edge of the Quarter is Place Royale ♥♥, an atmospheric and very European-like square with shops and cafes.
-It is also home to Eglise Notre Dame des Victoires ♥ which has a prominent place in the town history; it is certainly worth a quick look.
+On the edge of the Quartier is Place Royale ♥♥, an atmospheric and very European-like square with shops and cafés.
+It is also home to Eglise Notre Dame des Victoires ♥ which has a prominent place in the town’s history; it is certainly worth a quick look.

-Marche de vieux-port ♥ is in the different part of the Lower Town, but also near waterfront.
+Marche de vieux-port ♥ is in a different part of the Lower Town, but also near the waterfront.
 It is a delightful covered market selling produce, flowers, delicacies, wines, etc.

-One of the activities not to miss in Quebec City is taking a river cruise ♥♥ offered by company called AML.
-The cruises start and end at the pier directly underneath the Terrace, a two minute walk from Quartier du Petit Champlain once you get down to the Lower Town.
-The 90-minute excursion takes place on a nice ship with a variety of seating options inside and outside; there is also a full bar, a snack bar, a souvenir shop.
-The commentary is nearly non-stop throughout the trip (in French and English) and it is in-depth and educational.
+One of the activities not to miss in Québec City is taking a river cruise ♥♥.
+The cruises start and end at the pier directly underneath the Terrace, a two-minute walk from Quartier du Petit Champlain once you get down to the Lower Town.
+The 90-minute excursion takes place on a nice ship with a variety of seating options inside and outside; there is also a full bar, a snack bar, and a souvenir shop.
+The commentary is nearly non-stop throughout the trip (in French and English) and it is quite informational.

-Plains of Abraham, a large park where a famous battle between Quebecois defenders and British aggressors occurred in 1759, is another point of interest that we skipped on this visit.
+Plains of Abraham, a large park where a famous battle between Québecois defenders and British aggressors occurred in 1759, is another possible point of interest for history buffs.

-The waterfalls ♥♥♥ are about 20 minutes away from historic Quebec by car.
+Montmorency Falls ♥♥♥ are slightly further afield, located about 20 minutes away from historic Québec by car.
 The park offers an opportunity for an excellent half-day trip (or longer, if you chose to have a picnic at the top).
 There are several spectacular perspectives from all sides of the main waterfall (cable car to the top, bridge above the falls, stairway on the side), plus picnic and trail areas, a full-service restaurant, and many picture opportunities.